 Build a Citation-Backed Explainer With CustomGPT.ai

-If your JTBD is “answer this consistently with citations,” you want a system that is forced to ground responses to approved sources rather than free-form generation.
+If your JTBD is “answer this consistently with citations,” you want a system that is forced to ground responses to approved sources rather than free-form generation.- Create an agent from a website URL or sitemap.

 - Enable citations so answers show supporting sources.